Leadership

 Laura Parker McAleer

-Associate Vice President, Federal & Washington Relations
+Associate Vice President, Washington Office

 Laura McAleer serves as the University’s spokesperson and representative in our Nation’s capital, responsible for the development and execution of the University’s communications and engagement strategy in Washington, DC.